cscart/docs/upgrade/upgrade_package.rst

 ******************************************
-Upgrade Center: Build your upgrade package
+Upgrade Center: Build Your Upgrade Package
 ******************************************

 To create an upgrade package automatically, we wrote the **build.php** script (*_tools/upgrade/*).
-It is run by the following command:
+Run it with the following command:

 .. code-block:: none